Peter Mather (businessman)

 Peter James Mather (born 21 July 1960) is a British businessman, and the Head of BP in the UK.
 BP employs around 15,000 people in the UK.

-Early life
+Early life and education

 He was born in Bristol and attended an independent school there.
 His parents were both doctors.
 He went to New College, Oxford, graduating in 1982.
 He studied modern languages (French and German) and philosophy.
 In 1991, he studied at INSEAD in France.